Affiliate Disclosure: As an Amazon Associate I earn from qualifying purchases.

 Most commonly, one network would be your ISP and the other would be your home network.

-Not only will the router provide many devices with a connection at the same time, but it also comes with a firewall built-in that is much more capable than the firewall you will have built-in to your operating system, or even the third party options you may even have to pay for.
+Not only will the router provide many devices with a connection at the same time, but it also comes with a firewall built-in that is much more capable than the firewall you will have built-in to your operating system, or even the third-party software that you may even have to pay for.

 Related article: Best Place for a Router: 8 Tips